 Setting up our budget this way gives me a clear picture of where we could be saving more.
 Anything in the flexible expenditures category should be, by definition, flexible.
 So this challenges me to get this half of spending as low as possible, to get our savings as high as possible.

 Now, this budgeting system doesn’t take into account my favorite savings method, which is to automatically max out your 401K before your take-home pay even hits your bank account.
-I’ll be writing soon about how we maxed out ours gradually without even really realizing it.
 But it does make what can be an overwhelming task a bit easier.
-It gives me a visual benchmark—50% of take home pay on fixed expenses.
+It gives me a visual benchmark—50% of take-home pay on fixed expenses.

 How Do I Start?

 If you’d like to start a budget, but you don’t know how, I recommend the following steps.
 First, start tracking your spending.
-There are many great free online tools you can use, like Mint or Personal Capital.
-There’s even a brand new site that will help you identify what spending might be wasteful and negotiate lower payments on your bills.
-It’s called Clarity Money and was founded by one of the Dell brothers.
+There are many great online tools you can use, like Personal Capital, which is free.
+We use YNAB, which costs $5 per month.
 Link your bank accounts (the sites are very secure) and the site will automatically categorize your spending (you can manually make edits and add spending categories).
 These sites also track how much you bring in, so you can see at a glance if you’re spending more than you’re earning!

 You can also use the old standby, an Excel spreadsheet.
 When I started budgeting, I went to my online banking site (we exclusively used debit cards at the time) and manually added up spending in each category.
 It took a long time, and some of it was scary (we spent how much on eating out last month?!) but it was empowering.
 Knowledge truly is power.
 I recommend that you just track your spending for three months (this can also be retroactive if you’re in a hurry to get started) so that you can get a baseline for your spending patterns.